KhalilGibrotha/redesigned-guacamole/bin/latest/README.md

 You could also specify command line arguments, and they will get merged with the configuration file.
 The command line arguments have a higher precedence than the configuration.

 You can create a configuration with the `init`-flag.
-If you specify a `config`-path it will be created there.
+If you specify a `config`-パス it will be created there.

 By default, the allowed_content_types are: